 Bit by bit my music listening has moved online, and now much of it is via a streaming service.
 As technology keeps improving it’s far easier to stream a playlist to a Bluetooth speaker using my phone as a remote control than use an old hi-fi.

+But you can bring the price down.
 Here are my six top tips and tricks to help you save money when streaming music.

 You can get a year and a half of advert-less music streaming for nothing!